Confusion and diffusion

-In cryptography, confusion and diffusion are two properties of the operation of a secure cipher identified by Claude Shannon in his 1945 classified report A Mathematical Theory of Cryptography.
-These properties, when present, work to thwart the application of statistics and other methods of cryptanalysis.
+In cryptography, confusion and diffusion are two properties of a secure cipher identified by Claude Shannon in his 1945 classified report A Mathematical Theory of Cryptography.
+These properties, when present, work together to thwart the application of statistics, and other methods of cryptanalysis.

-These concepts are also important in the design of secure hash functions and pseudorandom number generators where decorrelation of the generated values is the main feature.
+Confusion in a symmetric cipher is obscuring the local correlation between the input (plaintext), and output (ciphertext) by varying the application of the key to the data, while diffusion is hiding the plaintext statistics by spreading it over a larger area of ciphertext.
+Although ciphers can be confusion-only (substitution cipher, one-time pad) or diffusion-only (transposition cipher), any "reasonable" block cipher uses both confusion and diffusion.
+These concepts are also important in the design of cryptographic hash functions, and pseudorandom number generators, where decorrelation of the generated values is the main feature.
+Diffusion (and its avalanche effect) is also applicable to non-cryptographic hash functions.

 Definition

 Confusion

 Confusion means that each binary digit (bit) of the ciphertext should depend on several parts of the key, obscuring the connections between the two.

 The property of confusion hides the relationship between the ciphertext and the key.